benjisidi/saltmarsh/Manistrad Copperlocks.md

+Dwarf.
 Member of the [[Saltmarsh Council]].
 Runs the mineworks out of town, affiliated with the king.
 Ceremonial position on the council, only really there out of respect for her position elsewhere.